-How Flipping Houses with No Money Works
+How Flipping Houses With No Money Works

 Flipping houses with no money can be an involved process.
 Typically, you’ll have to find an attractive investment, convince an investor or lender to put down money, and then invest some sweat equity.
-However, when people talk about flipping houses with no money, they typically want to know how to actually finance the property.
+However, when people talk about flipping houses with no money, they typically want to know how to finance the property.

-Who Wholesaling is Right For
+Who Wholesaling Is Right For